lemmyg/t2-apple-audio-dsp/README.md

-## Improving Audio Quality on MacBook Pro 16 (2019) T2 Builtin Microphone in Linux Using Pipewire Filterchain Config
+## Improving Audio Quality on MacBook Pro T2 Builtin Microphone in Linux Using Pipewire Filterchain Config

-This project aims to address the low audio signal issue caused by the T2 audio driver in the built in microphone in Linux by providing a Pipewire filterchain configuration that mixes and normalizes the mic digital audio signal in real-time.
+This project aims to address the low audio signal issue caused by the T2 audio driver in the built in microphone in Linux by providing a Pipewire filterchain configuration that mixes and normalizes 3 mics digital audio signal in real-time.
 For more information about the T2 kernel team, please visit [T2 kernel team](https://wiki.t2linux.org/)

 ## Installation instructions